BerkeleyHCI/PolymorphicBlocks/getting-started.md

 ## HDL-only Setup
 _This isn't necessary if you did the IDE setup above._
+_Runs natively on Windows, Linux, and Mac._

 1. Make sure you are using Python 3.7 (or later).
 2. Install the needed dependencies.
    If using pip: `pip install protobuf kinparse Deprecated`
+3. If on Linux and you get an error along the lines of `python: command not found`, you may need to `apt install python-is-python3`.

 ## A top-level design: Blinky